Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 Show Menus
    Toggles where the :ref:`Menus <ui-header-menu>` are collapsed or not.
 Flip to Bottom/Top
-   Toggles whether headers appear on the top or the bottom of the editor.
+   Toggles whether the header or Tool Settings appear on the top or bottom of the editor.
 Maximize Area
    See :ref:`bpy.ops.screen.screen_full_area`.